2024.10.10

 History and Development

-The eMMC standard was developed by the MultiMediaCard AsSoCiation (MMCA) and was first introduced in 2006.
+The eMMC standard was developed by the MultiMediaCard Association (MMCA) and was first introduced in 2006.
 It has evolved over the years to meet the increasing demands for storage capacity and performance in consumer electronics.
 The key developments in eMMC include:

 1. eMMC 4.41: The first widely adopted version, providing a basic set of features suitable for early Mobile Devices.